 It’s important to set a clear intention for your VOC research well before you start including your customers in this process.
 A great way to do that is to create your own or download an existing VOC template.

-To see the best results from this type of customer research, you should be selective about the types of questions you’re asking and encourage respondents to elaborate when giving feedback.
+To see the best results from this type of customer research, you should be selective about the types of questions you’re asking and encourage respondents to elaborate when giving feedback, achieving a blend of qualitative and quantitative data.

 If not, you could end up spending a lot of extra time and resources collecting data that can’t be turned into something actionable.